 TMJ Disorder Treatments

 When temporomandibular joints (TMJs) stop functioning properly, the resulting pain is not isolated to your jaws.
 TMJ disorder treatments can help ease pain and discomfort in your jaw joints, as well as your face, neck, and shoulders.
-At Iroquois Dentistry in Nashville, TN, Drs.
-K.B.
-Parkes, Gary Waltemath, and Karen S. Keenan provide custom oral appliances and BOTOX® injections to help relieve your TMJ disorder symptoms.
+At Iroquois Dentistry in Nashville, TN, Dr. K.B.
+Parkes, Dr. Tyler Smith, Dr. Jody Glover, and Dr. Megan Allred provide custom oral appliances and BOTOX® injections to help relieve your TMJ disorder symptoms.
 They can also recommend simple lifestyle changes to help you experience relief.

 TMJ is common in patients who clench or grind their teeth, a condition known as bruxism.
 This places excessive strain on the TMJs and damages the teeth, which can in turn disrupt the balance of your bite and further irritate the TMJs.